Facebook narrows audience that sees new users' first posts

 In 2009, Facebook introduced a feature that allowed users to share posts beyond their circles of friends.
 When new users signed up for Facebook, their status updates were automatically broadcast to the general public unless users manually altered the setting.

 Thursday's reversal comes as many Internet users appear interested in limiting who sees their online activities.
 Mobile messaging and social networking apps such as Snapchat and Whisper offer anonymity features that have become popular with many users.
-In February, Facebook announced plans to acquire WhatsApp, a private messaging app, for $19 billion (£11.27 billion).
+In February, Facebook announced plans to acquire WhatsApp, a private messaging app, for $19 billion.

 Facebook said on Thursday that it will now display a pop-up message informing new users of the option to publish the message more broadly if they wish.